-During the course of constructing a major new road in central Tallinn, the ruins of a 13th century almshouse were discovered underground.
-The almshouse belonged to St John ́s church which is still preserved nearby, a lovely small baroque edifice oddly stuck in between glass office buildings.
+During the course of constructing a major new road in central Tallinn, the ruins of a 13th century almshouse were discovered in the ground.
+The almshouse belonged to the nearby St John ́s church which has survived to this day, a lovely small baroque edifice oddly standing between glass office buildings.
 To expose the findings, the road had to be slightly realigned.
-The unplanned shelter had to fit into quite a tight budget, so the solution – which was based on an open competition – was simple and minimalist: like the surface of the road itself turning slightly upwards to reveal the historic layer underneath.
-The illuminated glass facade was meant to enliven the pedestrian area and bring along to the buildings opposite the structure the creation of some kind of public front; however, this has not quite happened and the pavilion might feel slightly out of place in the middle of traffic.
+The unplanned shelter had to fit into quite a tight budget.
+Hence, the solution, which was chosen in an open competition, was simple and minimalist: like the surface of the road itself turning slightly upwards to reveal the historic layer underneath.
+The illuminated glass facade was meant to enliven the pedestrian area and to create a sort of a public front for the buildings opposite the structure; however, this has not quite happened and the pavilion might feel slightly out of place in the middle of traffic.